kevqiu/foodscrambler/README.md

-# foodscrambler
+# Food Scrambler
-This is a small project I worked on in 2015.
-Integrates Google Maps API.
+This is an Android Application which helps a user select a food item from a list they input through random selection.